teddy-ambona/demo-elt-stack/README.md

 <img src="./docs/img/dag_complete.png" width="650"/>

-The test task wil fail because one test does not pass.
+The test task will fail because one test does not pass.

 Now you can open [Superset](http://localhost:8088/dashboard/list/)(running on localhost:8088)

 username: `admin`, password: `admin`

-And manually import the [example_dashboard_export.zip](./superset/example_dashboard_export.zip)(this should be done programmatically at init time in the container, but manual import will do for this demo)
+And manually import the [example_dashboard_export.zip](./superset/example_dashboard_export.zip)(this should be done programmatically at init time in the container, but manual import will do for this demo).
+Postgres Db password: `postgres`

 <img src="./docs/img/superset_dashboard_list.png" width="650"/>